Harmony Montgomery: A Child is Missing

 “Manchester police received a report that Harmony Montgomery hasn’t been seen since late 2019.
 The circumstances surrounding this prolonged absence are concerning, and are thoroughly being investigated as we speak.”

 This text has been adapted from the Murder, She Told podcast episode, Harmony Montgomery, Part One: A Child is Missing.
-To hear Harmony’s full story, find Murder, She Told on your favorite podcast platform.
-Part 2 will be released on July 2nd.
+To hear Harmony’s full story, find Murder, She Told on your favorite podcast platform. and check out part 2 of this series here: to The Trial of Adam Montgomery.

 If you have any information on the location of Harmony Montgomery’s remains, please call the new Manchester Police tip line at (603) 932-8997.